RA Position Description

 - Assume responsibility for personal learning and development in the Resident Assistant role.

 There are between 120-130 RAs living in the UW-Whitewater residence halls, and approximately 60 new RAs are hired every year.
-The application process begins early in the spring semester for the following academic year.
+The application process begins early in the spring semester for the following academic year, but we also hire RAs for a limited amount of Spring openings in the fall.
 An application can be accessed on this website under "How to apply".
 Questions about the RA position may be addressed to your Complex Director of your respective Residence Hall or by calling our University Housing office at 262-472-5275.

 Renumeration, Benefits & Outcomes